Register here for our Spring Virtual Tour

 Math

-How do mathematics reflect the ordered world of God’s creation and his immutable, logical character?
+How does mathematics reflect the ordered world of God’s creation and his immutable, logical character?

 Description: